cameronandwilding/CWTest_Behat/README.md

-#SETUP & EXECUTION

-If you are the first person on the project to install this framework, please complete all of the steps below.
+If you are the first person on the project to install this framework, please complete the [INITIAL SET-UP](#initial-set-up) steps.

+If the framework is already part of your project repo, please complete the [ONBOARDING TO A PROJECT](#onboarding-to-a-project) steps.

-If you are only updating the framework, please start at step 3.
+If you are only updating the framework, please complete the [ONGOING UPDATE](#ongoing-update) steps.

+#INITIAL SET-UP

 1. Select a location for the framework
 --------------------------------------